VDW-GNNs: Vector diffusion wavelets for geometric graph neural networks: Experimental Results

 From each ellipsoid $\mathcal{E}_j$, we then sample $n=128$ points, $\{v^{(j)}_i\}_{i=1}^n$, and construct a $k$-NN graph with $k=5$.
-To demonstrate the utility of equivariant models, we rotate each ellipsoid in the test set (and only in the test set) by $90$ degrees so that they are most stretched out along the $y$ axis.
+To demonstrate the utility of equivariant models, we rotate each ellipsoid in the test set (and only in the test set) by $90$ degrees so that they are most elongated along the $y$-axis.
 Our results are shown in Table \ref{tab:res:ellipsoids_diam}.
 We observe that while the non-equivariant models are able to perform well on the (non-rotated) validation set, they fail spectacularly on the test set.
-For example, the non-equivariant version of \modelname \: has an average validation mean square error (MSE) of $0.3126$, but average test MSE of $2.9181$.
-By contrast, the equivariant version of \modelname, as well as the other equivariant networks, do not suffer from this limitation and achieve similar performance on validation and test sets.
-Additionally, we note that \modelname \: outperforms the equivariant baselines with only $59,779$ parameters compared to the $284,036$ parameters in EGNN and the $29,672,961$ parameters in TFN.
+For example, the non-equivariant version of {\modelname} has an average validation mean square error (MSE) of $0.3126$, but an average test MSE of $2.9181$.
+By contrast, the equivariant version of {\modelname}, as well as the other equivariant networks, do not suffer from this limitation and achieve similar performance on the validation and test sets.
+Additionally, {\modelname} outperforms the equivariant baselines with only $59,779$ parameters compared to the $284,036$ in EGNN and the $29,672,961$ in TFN.